680pxl/blender_pbr_importer/README.md

-Here is the English version of the README.md, ready to be copied and pasted into your GitHub repository.

 📦 Blender PBR Auto-Importer (Cycles & Octane)
 A powerful "One-Click" addon for Blender that automates the import of PBR texture sets (from ZIP files or folders).
 It handles not only the shader setup but also automatically imports the corresponding 3D model (FBX/OBJ/GLTF) if present.